Xitenghao/MBR-XGBoost/README.md

 ## SHAP for MBR_XGB
 * './SHAP for MBR_XGB.ipynb' contains the SHAP analysis process for MBR-XGB and the plotting program for Figure 9 in the manuscript.

+## json
+* './da_config_gbdt.json', './da_config_xgb.json', and './da_config_mbr.json' are the parameter boundaries defined for DA optimization.
+* './models_config' includes the model parameters used in our study.